Skip to main content

 Benefits of hiring in France

-• France is one of the world’s most modern countries, and it’s a leader among European nations.
-The country is the world’s seventh-largest economy as of 2020 and the second-largest economy in the European Union after Germany.
+France is one of the world’s most modern countries and a leader among European nations.
+The country is the world’s seventh-largest economy as of 2020 and the second-largest in the European Union after Germany.

-• France is one of the easiest countries in which to do business, according to the World Bank’s latest Doing Business report from 2019.
+France is one of the easiest countries to do business with, according to the World Bank’s latest Doing Business report from 2019.

-• France is one of the most promising markets for tech firms considering global expansion, according to Velocity Global’s 2020 State of Global Expansion™ Report’s Global Expansion Tech Index™.
+France is also one of the most promising markets for tech firms considering global expansion, according to Velocity Global’s 2020 State of Global Expansion™ Report’s Global Expansion Tech Index™.

 Challenges of hiring in France

-• The French Competition Authority may need to be notified of certain mergers and acquisitions, as anticompetitive practices are punishable offenses.
-Using an employer of record in France ensures you avoid any of these potential penalties.
+The French Competition Authority may need to be notified of certain mergers and acquisitions, as anti-competitive practices are punishable offenses.
+Using an EOR in France ensures you avoid these potential penalties.

-• Use gendered titles and last names to greet clients and only use first names when invited to do so.
+Use gendered titles and last names to greet clients and only use first names when invited.
 French professionals expect formal speech etiquette.
-For example, “Bonjour Madame Dubois,” or, “Au revoir Monsieur Monet.”
+For example, “Bonjour Madame Dubois,” or “Au revoir Monsieur Monet.”

-• The French appreciate passionate and deep conversations during business discussions; this is a common practice in France.
+The French appreciate passionate and deep conversations during business discussions, a common practice in France.
 Small talk is seen as a waste of time.

 • The employer must fill out a pre-hiring declaration form for newly hired employees (“déclaration préalable à l’embauche”)